-PHYSICAL AND NATURAL SCIENCES AND SOCIAL AND BEHAVIORAL SCIENCES (3 CREDIT HOURS) Select three credit hours from UNM GenEd Curriculum courses in this area.
+PHYSICAL AND NATURAL SCIENCES AND SOCIAL AND BEHAVIORAL SCIENCES (3 CREDIT HOURS)

+Select three credit hours from UNM GenEd Curriculum courses in this area.=

 Select one additional General Education course from Areas 1-7.
-Students who do not place into English 1120 may apply the credit hours from the prerequisite English 1110 (or the equivalent English 1110Y or English 1110Z) to help fulfill Area 8 requirements.
+Students who do not place into English 1120 may apply the credit hours from the prerequisites English 1110 or English 1110Y to help fulfill Area 8 requirements.